barchart/push-notifications-public/packages/sdk-js/docs/content/concepts/security.md

 **Since your system authenticated the user, it is responsible for token generation.**

-Each interaction with the Barchart ENS will include a token.
+Each interaction with the Barchart Push Notification Service will include a token.
 Barchart will _decode_ your token and _verify_ its authenticity (using a shared secret).

 #### Token Payload